 NO PURCHASE NECESSARY TO ENTER OR TO WIN.
 ALL NATIONAL, FEDERAL, STATE, PROVINCIAL, LOCAL, AND MUNICIPAL LAWS AND REGULATIONS APPLY.
 VOID WHERE PROHIBITED.

-THE TRIP TO SPACE PRIZE IS THE PURCHASE PRICE OF A TICKET (UP TO US $250,000) ON THE COMMERCIAL SPACE CARRIER OF THE WINNER’S CHOICE, WHICH MUST BE PURCHASED BY NOVEMBER 14, 2017 (OR A CASH PRIZE IF THE WINNER DOES NOT WANT TO OR CANNOT PURCHASE A TICKET TO SPACE).
+THE TRIP TO SPACE PRIZE IS THE PURCHASE PRICE OF A TICKET (UP TO U.S. $250,000) ON THE COMMERCIAL SPACE CARRIER OF THE WINNER’S CHOICE, WHICH MUST BE PURCHASED BY NOVEMBER 9, 2018 (OR A CASH PRIZE IF THE WINNER DOES NOT WANT TO OR CANNOT PURCHASE A TICKET TO SPACE).

 The Contest will take place in four stages.
 Participants must complete the requirements for each stage to enter and advance to the next stage.
 All submissions must be in English and must comply with any specified requirements.

 Entry Round (Stage 1).
 Complete the following steps